dotnet/csharpstandard/standard/expressions.md

 conditional_expression
     : null_coalescing_expression
     | null_coalescing_expression '?' expression ':' expression
+    | null_coalescing_expression '?' 'ref' variable_reference ':' 'ref' variable_reference
     ;
 ```

+A throw expression (§12.16) is not allowed in a conditional operator if `ref` is present.

 A conditional expression of the form `b ? x : y` first evaluates the condition `b`.
 Then, if `b` is `true`, `x` is evaluated and becomes the result of the operation.
 Otherwise, `y` is evaluated and becomes the result of the operation.
 A conditional expression never evaluates both `x` and `y`.